Zefevr/App-for-ScaleUpNation/README.md

 ### Installation:

 Clone this repository.
-Run yarn to install all libraries.
+Run `yarn` to install all libraries.

-on Server folder: Run 'yarn tsc' to compile.
-Run 'nodemon .' on the target folder.
+* On Server's folder: Run `yarn tsc` to compile.
+Run `nodemon .` on the target folder.

-on Client folder: Run yarn start to listen app on local port.
+* On Client's folder: Run `yarn start` to listen app on local port.

 _______________________________________________________________________________